hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/059_maya_and_freedom.md

 the burden, but she cannot.
 So she covers it with a mass of flowers, which she calls wonderful love.
 And this is Maya.

 We are all like this in the world.
-A legend tells how once Nârada said to Krishna, "Lord, show me Maya."
+A legend tells how once Nārada said to Krishna, "Lord, show me Maya."
 A few days passed away, and Krishna asked Narada to make a trip with him towards a desert, and after walking for several miles, Krishna said, "Narada, I am thirsty; can you fetch